 Do your team have any way to see if candidates are active or engaged?
 Can you track relationships?
 If not, you have to rely on formal interactions with candidates to get any insight at all.

 How do you know if you need a Recruitment CRM?

-Recruitment CRMs are increasingly the sexy choice, (as far as recruiting technology can be sexy), but how do you know if you actually need one?
+Recruitment CRMs are an increasingly popular choice, but how do you know if you actually need one?